oreynaldocl/parser/README.md

   * `the focus is shifting away from architecture and code quality (which are still very important) and toward more problem-solving, business/product understanding, and AI usage.` based on this point, the final code it is NOT the MAIN point.
   * I will start researching about the OBJECTIVE and create some examples of the APIs
   * Once I have some examples, I will research where can I get the info
+ * Add initial projects
+ * Start with dupixent and test later with other drugs

 ## DATA MINING
 ### Research